 Ans: It’s always important to eat healthily and a balanced diet, and it is even more essential during pregnancy because the food you eat is the only source of nutrients for the baby.
 However, several women don’t get enough iron, calcium, vitamin D, folate, or protein during pregnancy.
 If a pregnant woman does not eat enough, it can lead to malnutrition.
 That means the body is not getting enough calories to maintain good health.

-Ans: Craving for sweets during pregnancy may indicate the result of a drop in blood sugar.
+Ans: Craving for sweets during pregnancy may indicate the result in a drop in blood sugar.
 To avoid this situation, you must eat small and frequent meals.
 These small meals may help you to avoid eating too much sugar.
-For more information regarding cravings and healthy eating during pregnancy, talk to your doctor.